Blog

 • If you have trusted adults close by that can help, put them on a schedule.
 Knowing that Grandma always comes on Mondays for example, means you can predictably plan outings, appointments and down time.

-• Have the tough conversation with your partner about who-does-what when your baby arrives.
-If you’re nursing it’s especially important that someone takes care of you while you take care of the baby.
-Some topics to consider might be: do you both have family leave?
-Neither of you?
+Topics to talk through before baby arrives: Who will do household tasks?
 Is there family close by who can step in periodically?
 How will you divide overnight newborn care?
-What about jobs around the house?
-Clear expectations of both of you at the beginning make adjustments down the road easier and ensure neither of you are carrying more than your fair share.
+Clear expectations of both partners at the beginning and then making adjustments down the road ensure that neither of you are carrying more than your fair share.